Generative Visual Manipulation on the Natural Image Manifold: Approach

 {\bf Projection via a feedforward network:} We train a feedforward neural network $P(x; \theta_P)$ that directly predicts the latent vector $z$ from a $x$.
 The training objective for the predictive model $P$ is written as follows:

 where $x^R_n$ denotes the $n$-th image in the dataset.
 The architecture of the model $P$ is equivalent to the discriminator $D$ of the adversarial networks, and only varies in the final number of network outputs.
 Objective \ref{eq:rec_train} is reminiscent of an auto-encoder pipeline, with a encoder $P$ and decoder $G$.
 However, the decoder $G$ is fixed throughout the training.
-While the optimization problem \ref{eq:rec} is exactly the same as the learning objective \ref{eq:rec_train}, the learning based approach often performs better and does not fall into local optima.
+While the optimization problem \ref{eq:rec} is the same as the learning objective \ref{eq:rec_train}, the learning-based approach often performs better and does not fall into local optima.
 We attribute this behavior to the regularity in the projection problem and the limited capacity of the network $P$.
 Projections of similar images will share similar network parameters and produce a similar result.
-In some sense the loss for one image provides information for many more images that share a similar appearance~\cite{gershman2014amortized}.
+In some sense, the loss for one image provides information for many more images that share a similar appearance~\cite{gershman2014amortized}.
 However, the learned inversion is not always perfect, and can often be improved further by a few additional steps of optimization.

 {\bf A hybrid method:} The hybrid method takes advantage of both approaches above.
 Given a real photo $x^R$, we first predict $P(x^R; \theta_P)$ and then use it as the initialization for the optimization objective (\refeq{rec}).
-So the predictive model we have trained serves as a fast bottom-up initialization method for a non-convex optimization problem. ~\reffig{rec} shows a comparison of these three methods.
+So the learned predictive model serves as a fast bottom-up initialization method for a non-convex optimization problem. ~\reffig{rec} shows a comparison of these three methods.
 See \refsec{eva} for a more quantitative evaluation.